njfdev/rtlsdr-radio/README.md

 # RTL-SDR Radio

-RTL-SDR Radio is your one-stop shop for listening and decoding to the radio frequencies in the air!
-It is designed to be lightweight, easy-to-use, and minimalistic.
+Your one-stop shop for decoding/listening to radio frequencies!

+RTL-SDR Radio is designed to be lightweight, easy-to-use, cross-platform, and minimalistic.
+It is built to work out of the box with the incredibly cheap [RTL-SDR](https://www.rtl-sdr.com/) (Software Defined Radio).
+Support for more SDRs is planned.

 ## Features